Tongue-tie Assessments

 NICE Guidance (2005) states: Division of ankyloglossia (tongue-tie) for breastfeeding should only be performed by registered healthcare professionals who are properly trained.
 A registered health care professional is someone who holds a healthcare qualification and has professional registration with a regulatory body such as the NMC.

-Since training, as a Tongue-tie Practitioner, over 11 years ago, I have assessed and treated literally thousands of babies!
-I am very proud to say that I am one of the most experienced Private Practitioners with a great reputation and hundreds of 5* reviews which you can read on my Birth Baby and You facebook page.
+Since training, as a Tongue-tie Practitioner, over 12 years ago, I have assessed and treated literally thousands of babies!
+I am very proud to say that I am one of the most experienced Private Practitioners with a great reputation and an abundance of 5* reviews which you can read on my Birth Baby and You facebook page.

 There is no evidence that this procedure causes much discomfort in young babies and therefore no anaesthetic is used to perform a tongue-tie release in babies under 6 months (more experienced practitioners, such as myself, will also see babies up to 9 months).
 This is because many babies do not seem to feel very much discomfort from the procedure and therefore an anaesthetic would be more invasive than the procedure itself.